Our Recruitment Process

 For further information on Skilled Worker visa’s please visit: https://www.gov.uk/skilled-worker-visa

-Recruitment
+Recruitment scams

-Unfortunately fraudsters are impersonating recruiters to encourage people to part with private information and/or money
+Unfortunately fraudsters are impersonating recruiters to encourage people to part with private information and/or money.

 These recruitment scams are circulating mainly via text message and WhatsApp.